kinsi55/BeatSaber_Tweaks55/README.md

 - `Disable 'Fake' Wall Bloom`: Disables the 'Fake' bloom that is applied to walls when you disable Post-Processing bloom in the game settings so you get true 'No Bloom' (Also resolves 'Broken' walls on Noodle maps).
 - `Disable Beat lines`: Disables the extremely bright lines which show up on the floor in columns where notes spawn
+- `Disable Camera Noise / Dither`: Beat Saber applies random noise / dithering to make banding of color gradients less obvious.
+This can cause some visual Artifacts and decrease streaming / recording quality.

 ### UI